"Genetics 101"

 If you have siblings, the same events created them.
 But because the egg and sperm production processes are random, your siblings didn't get the same set of chromosomes from each of your parents that you did (unless you are an identical twin).

-A genetic mutation is an alteration in the “letters” of DNA.
+Any alteration in the DNA is called a "mutation."
 Genetic mutations happen frequently in all living organisms.
-Some mutations are beneficial, some neutral, and some harmful.
+Some mutations are beneficial, some neutral, and some are harmful.

 The total number of genes deleted varies from one person with WAGR syndrome to another.
 The range appears to be from 1 million to 26.5 million base pairs, with an average size of about 11 million base pairs.

-Some of the genes deleted in WAGR syndrome are associated with harmful effects.
-For example:
+The function of many of the genes deleted in WAGR syndrome is unknown.
+However, some of the genes frequently deleted in this disorder are associated with harmful effects.

-The functions of many of the other genes located within and near the area of the WAGR syndrome deletion are unknown.
-It is likely that deletions of some of these genes are responsible for the other conditions associated with WAGR syndrome.
+There are many other genes located within or near the area of the WAGR syndrome deletion.
+It is likely that these genes are responsible for the other conditions associated with WAGR syndrome.

-More research is needed to learn about these genes and how they may affect people with WAGR syndrome.
+More research is needed to learn about the function of these genes, and how they may affect people with WAGR syndrome.

 It is important to know a person's specific genetic deletions because this information helps to guide clinical care.
 For example, if a physician knows that the EXT2 gene is deleted in an individual with WAGR syndrome, then monitoring for bone tumors with exams and X-rays can be initiated.